 Explaining what phishing is?

 Phishing is the act of tricking a user into giving up private information, typically by sending an email that looks like it comes from a reputable company.
 The phishing scam works by getting the victim to click on links or attachments in an email or enter personal information on a fake website that looks legitimate.
+Phishing is not just limited to email; it can also happen through text messages and phone calls.
+If someone receives an email with a link to click or call, they should always check if the sender is legitimate before taking any action.

 What is Vishing?